steven-freed/freedactive/README.md

 Navigation is a big concern in SPA.
 With Freedactive you get the framework with batteries included (a Router).
 To setup routing create a 'Router' object and pass it an object literal containing your routes.
+(Note: when using the Router object you do not need to include your routing components in the children array of your component (NavBar))

 example:
 ```js